Torreya01/Data_Science-CW2-2024/README.md

 This directory contains all the raw and derived data.

--   raw data: This folder contains data for the sales, which comes from the official public records of the house sales in King County area, USA.
+-   raw: This folder contains data for the sales, which comes from the official public records of the house sales in King County area, USA.
 The data contains 21613 rows, each represents a house sale from May 2014 through May 2015.
 The relevant data is available through [here](https://www.kaggle.com/harlfoxem/housesalesprediction).

--   derived data: This folder contains all derived data processed from the raw data by running files in source/.
+-   derived: This folder contains all derived data processed from the raw data by running files in source/.

 ### source/